numpy/numpy-tutorials/content/tutorial-plotting-fractals.md

     return diverge_len
 ```

-One cool set of fractals that can be plotted using our general Julia function are ones of the form $f(z) = z^n + c$ for some positive integer n.
+One cool set of fractals that can be plotted using our general Julia function are ones of the form $f(z) = z^n + c$ for some positive integer $n$.
 A very cool pattern which emerges is that the number of regions that 'stick out' matches the degree in which we raise the function to while iterating over it.

 ```{code-cell} ipython3
 fig, axes = plt.subplots(2, 3, figsize=(8, 8))